secretstartups/handbook/finance/sox-internal-controls/sarbanes-oxley(sox)-management control assessment plan/index.html.md

-GitLab has adopted the [COSO 2013 framework](https://www.coso.org/pages/ic.aspx) to support its evaluation / assessment of the effectiveness of Internal Control Over Financial Reporting (ICOFR).
-ICOFR are assessed at entity and process level as detailed below.
+GitLab has adopted the [COSO 2013 framework](https://www.coso.org/pages/ic.aspx) to support its evaluation / assessment of the effectiveness of Internal Controls Over Financial Reporting (ICOFR).
+ICOFR are evaluated at an entity and process level as detailed below.

 ##### 1. Assessing the entity-level controls